WHOI staff and students to train as Carpentries instructors

 Ocean Informatics at WHOI

-Phase 2 of Ocean Informatics at WHOI began in 2013 with the "Coping with Your Data Workshop" (see Events page).
-The Ocean Informatics Advisory Group is focusing on the data-handling needs of WHOI scientists.
-The Advisory Group currently consists of Stace Beaulieu (coordinator of the group, in Biology Dept.), Cyndy Chandler (MCG), Joe Futrelle (AOPE), and Lisa Raymond (Co-Director MBLWHOI Library).
-Please feel free to contact any member of the group with questions about accessing, handling, and sharing data.
-You may also email or join the data-mongers email list (http://mailman.whoi.edu/mailman/listinfo/data-mongers) or the bioinformatics email list (http://mailman.whoi.edu/mailman/listinfo/bioinformatics-users).
-Also, please contact us if you are interested in joining the Advisory Group.
+Phase 2 of Ocean Informatics at WHOI began in 2013 and has several strategic goals (see Phase 2 page).
+The Ocean Informatics advisory group currently consists of Stace Beaulieu (coordinator of the group, in Biology Dept.), Danie Kinkade (Biology), Joe Futrelle (IS), and Lisa Raymond (Co-Director MBLWHOI Library).
+Please feel free to contact any member of the group with questions.
+Also, please contact us if you are interested in joining the advisory group.

 Phase 1 was active from 2009-2013, led by a 4-person Ocean Informatics Working Group.
 This Working Group recommended a strategy and an action plan to build a robust data informatics infrastructure at WHOI.
 Thanks to a modest budget provided by the WHOI directorate alongside synergistic staff resources provided by the Rensselaer Polytechnic Institute (RPI), the group achieved its initial core mission of initiating and expanding a basic Ocean Informatics infrastructure at WHOI.
 The group and partners brought in external support, established new collaborations, and produced a suite of software tools along with other accomplishments detailed in a final report (see Phase 1 page).